sstsimulator/sst-docs/docs/core/component/componentext/class.md

 title: SST::ComponentExtension
 ---

 A ComponentExtension is a class that shares ELI with a Component.
-It can be useful when it is convienent to divide a Component class into separate classes but the additional classes do not need to be dynamically loadable or otherwise available to SST users.
+It can be useful when it is convenient to divide a Component class into separate classes but the additional classes do not need to be dynamically loadable or otherwise available to SST users.
 A ComponentExtension has access to the SST simulation via the Component it is loaded into.
 In parallel simulations, a ComponentExtension is always co-located with its Component.

 ## Example
 ```cpp title="Excerpt from sst-elements/src/sst/elements/memHierarchy/mshr.h"